Human Rights Law Centre: Youth prisoners

 In April 2019 the HRLC joined the independent Inspector for Custodial Services in condemning the practice in Western Australian prisons of routinely strip-searching prisons, especially minors, without any prior suspicion of wrongdoing.
 Ruth Barson described the practice as "invasive, traumatic and entirely unnecessary" adding that it "strips people of dignity".

 The HRLC has also made statements about Indigenous youth prisoners.

-Governance

-In May 2019 Hugh de Kretser was Executive Director of HRLC.